 This is the perfect time to start creating a potential future client by offering to give them an update on their property and find out what it is worth in the current market.
 It is also a great time to use the Law of Reciprocity by offering this as a free service with no obligation.

 “When last did you get an update?
 This is a free service we provide, so you may as well take advantage of it”.

 C is for Contact

 If they say they are not interested in an appraisal, you counter with, “Do you mind if I stay in contact with you for hopefully one-day serving your real estate needs?”
 If they then say “No, not interested in staying in contact”, you then move onto the next step, which is…

 You counter with, “That’s fine.
 Would you be interested in earning $1,000 for doing just about nothing?”
 This will pique their interest enough to ask how they can do that.
 This is when you offer the referral, “Well if you refer a friend, family, person at work, anyone who ultimately sells with us, we’ll give you $1,000 by way of vouchers when it settles”

 Using the FORD Theory and the LACR Effect, there is absolutely no reason why you can’t be building tremendous relationships with anyone and everyone that you meet while also getting what you want, which is an opportunity to create a customer for life.
 Be it at the coffee shop, the movies, a school function, a barbecue, a home open, or where ever you may be, it’s imperative that you talk to people.
 These are powerful strategies to help you build very quick, deep, and meaningful relationships.

-For more great strategies such as these ones, make sure you register for my FREE 1-day Real Estate Intensive workshop where I cover topics on rapport building, creating an attraction-based business, and getting repeat and referral business.
+For more great strategies such as these ones, make sure you register for the FREE 1-day Real Estate Intensive seminar with Ryan Thompson where I cover topics on rapport building, creating an attraction-based business, and getting repeat and referral business.